Distance in the Ellipticity Graph: Definitions and Supporting Results

 \subsection{$X$-digraphs}

-Stallings digraphs are an elegant way of representing a subgroup of a free group as a graph with labeled edges.
+Stallings digraphs are an elegant way of representing a subgroup of a free group as a graph with labeled edges, first discussed in a paper by John Stallings \cite{s}.
 One can use these graphs to produce simple algorithms for various problems, such as deciding whether a given word is in the subgroup.
 We present the relevant results here.
-For a more complete treatment of Stallings subgroup digraphs, see ``Stallings Foldings and Subgroups of Free Groups'' by I.~Kapovich and A.~Myasnikov \cite{km}.
+For a more complete treatment of Stallings subgroup digraphs, see the paper by I.~Kapovich and Myasnikov \cite{km}.

-\begin{dfn}[\cite{km}] If $X$ is a finite alphabet, then an \emph{$X$-labeled digraph} or \emph{$X$-digraph} $\Gamma$ is a 5-tuple $(V,E,o,t,\mu)$, where $V$ and $E$ are sets and $o$, $t$, and $\mu$ are functions with $o,t\colon E\rightarrow V$ and $\mu\colon E\rightarrow X$.
+\begin{dfn} If $X$ is a finite alphabet, then an \emph{$X$-labeled digraph} or \emph{$X$-digraph} $\Gamma$ is a 5-tuple $(V,E,o,t,\mu)$, where $V$ and $E$ are sets and $o$, $t$, and $\mu$ are functions with $o,t\colon E\rightarrow V$ and $\mu\colon E\rightarrow X$.
 The set $V$, also denoted $V\Gamma$, contains the \emph{vertices} of $\Gamma$.
 The set $E$, also denoted $E\Gamma$, contains the \emph{edges} of $\Gamma$.
 For any edge $e$, $o(e)$, $t(e)$, and $\mu(e)$ are the \emph{origin}, \emph{terminus}, and \emph{label} of $e$, respectively.

 A \emph{morphism} between two $X$-digraphs is a map that sends vertices to vertices, sends edges to edges, sends the origin and terminus of an edge to the origin and terminus of the image of that edge, and preserves the labels of edges. \end{dfn}